inv4fee2020/pli_node_conf/README.md

 As the code is updated it will be necessary to update your local repo from time to time.
 To do this you have two options;

+** ### USE CAUTION HERE : The following refresh commands will overwrite any existing local files that may contain specific configuration for your node**

 1. Force git to update the local repo by overwriting the local changes, which in this case are the file permission changes.
 Copy and paste the following code;

         cd ~/pli_node_conf